It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

 We have literal big heads.

-Well, the hubs has a particularly large melon but mine isn’t far behind.
+Well, he has a particularly large melon but mine isn’t far behind.

 So the two of us in a selfie looks like his large head is eating my semi- large head.